d2api/d2api.github.io/api-guide/definitions-exploring.md

 this definitions data is retrieved from Bungie.net as sqlite database(s), or large file(s) full of JSON data. so:
 they're not comfortable to read raw, nor easy to open or explore as text.
-if you want to use these definitions for some purpose,
+if you want to use these definitions for some purpose, you should
-you should
 - learn how to [download the definitions data](definitions-fetching)
-- expect to write code or use other utilities to [work with definitions data](definitions-technical)
+- and expect to write code or use other utilities to [work with definitions data](definitions-technical)